daemonraco/toobasic/docs/services.md

 ## Let's use an example
-Let's think you have a site that handles users and it must provide a way to log-in from anywhere without using a web page, say a cellphone application or another site with REST access.
+Let's think you have a site that handles users and it must provide a way to log-in from anywhere without using a web page, say a cell phone application or another site with REST access.
 When you provide the right username and password, you obtain a token you can use later on every request.

 ## Creating a service